+Moab Regional Hospital provides advanced diagnostic medical imaging and radiology services.
 Our Imaging and Radiology Department provides you with a complete range of diagnostic and treatment services.
 Using state-of-the-art equipment, our skilled team provides you with caring, safe, and accurate imaging services that are fully coordinated with your medical care.

-All of our imaging is read by a Board Certified Radiologist via teleradiology services provide through Utah Imaging Associates.
+All of our imaging is read by a Board Certified Radiologist via teleradiology services provided through Utah Imaging Associates.
 You will receive a separate bill for each professional read provided by Utah Imaging Associates.

 Imaging Technologies at MRH include: